Associate Professor, History of Art/Asian Languages and Culturesnachiket@umich.edu

-My book-length study Moving Mountains: The Construction of Sacrality in the Central Himalayas (under contract) seeks to explicate how a remote mountainous landscape around the glacial sources of the Ganga River in the Central Himalayas in Northern India was transformed into a region encoded with deep meaning and one approached by millions of Hindus as a primary locus of pilgrimage.
+My first book, Mountain Temples and Temple Mountains: Architecture, Religion, and Nature in the Central Himalayas (Art History Publication Initiative and the Global South Asia Series, University of Washington Press, 2019) explicates how a remote mountainous landscape around the glacial sources of the Ganga River in the Central Himalayas was transformed into a region encoded with deep meaning and one approached by millions of Hindus as a primary locus of pilgrimage.
 From approximately the third century BCE up to the thirteenth century CE, scores of stone edifices and steles were erected in this landscape.
 Primarily spanning this epoch, my book project explores how—through their forms, locations, and interactions with the natural environment and with processes occurring within the context of social and political life—these lithic ensembles evoked mythic worlds, embedded historical memories in the topography, changed the mountain range’s appearance, and shifted its total semiotic effect.

 As an extension of my interests in the sub-disciplines of architectural history and Himalayan art, I have guest edited a volume of Ars Orientalis which focus on the transmission of architectural knowledge in medieval India (jointly with Tamara Sears) and an issue of South Asian Studies that considers the historiography of Himalayan art history.